TKMM-Team/Tkmm-Wiki/wwwroot/docs/index.md

 > [!NOTE]
 > Even when the game path is correct, the status bar will still show an `Invalid setting, GamePath is invalid.` error.
 Click the `Save` button in the bottom left to resolve this and save the settings.
+>
+> Starting with TKMM 1.0.0-beta11, settings will be automatically saved by default, but this can be toggled off.

 To learn more about configuring the TKMM settings, read through the [Settings](./settings) page.